Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

-The deep reinforcement learning algorithm adopted here was first introduced by \cite{lillicrap2015drl}, namely deep deterministic policy gradient (DDPG).
-Its core follows the actor-critic model of reinforcement learning, and it uses the formal framework of a Markov decision process to define the interaction between a learning agent and its environment in terms of states, actions, and rewards (Figure \ref{MDP}).
+The DRL algorithm adopted here was first introduced by \cite{lillicrap2015drl}, namely deep deterministic policy gradient (DDPG). \cite{Shi2021deep} also adopt the DDPG algorithm in their study of learnability of rational expectations equilibrium in different policy regimes.
+This algorithm mainly follows the actor-critic model of reinforcement learning, and it uses the formal framework of a Markov Decision Process (MDP) to define the interactions between a learning agent and its environment in terms of states, actions, and rewards (Figure \ref{MDP}).

-State $s$ is a random variable from a bounded and compact set of state space\footnote{Latest research on reinforcement learning also investigates the setting with unbounded state space, e.g., \cite{shah2020stable}.}, i.e., $s \in \mathcal{S}$.
-Taking an action $a$, which belongs to an action space $\mathcal{A}$, $a\in\mathcal{A}$, is how the agent interacts with an environment.
-The state evolves through time following a probability function, $p: \mathcal{S} \times \mathcal{S} \times \mathcal{A} \rightarrow [0,1]$, which is defined as,
+State $S$ is a random variable from a state space, which is a bounded and compact set,\footnote{The latest research on reinforcement learning also investigates the setting with unbounded state space, e.g., \cite{shah2020stable}.} i.e., $S \in \mathcal{S}$.
+The agent takes an action $A$, which belongs to an action space $\mathcal{A}$, $A\in\mathcal{A}$.
+The state evolves through time following a probability function, $p: \mathcal{S} \times \mathcal{S} \times \mathcal{A} \rightarrow [0,1]$, which is defined as

-It shows the probability for the random variable state $s'$ occurring at time $t$, given the preceding values of state, $s$, and action, $a$.
+It shows the probability of a random variable state $S'$ occurring at time $t$, given the preceding values of state, $S$, and action, $A$.

-Reward is a random variable and can be generated from a reward function, $r: \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{R}$.
+Reward is a random variable and can be generated from a reward function, $R: \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{R}$.